DesignInTheBlack/Elevate/README.md

    ```
 <br>

-Please note that you must pass through the value in the same way that you would write it in CSS.
+Please note that when using PassThroughToken, you must pass through the value in the same way that you would write it in CSS.
-For example, preserving parentheses for values requiring them (e.g., URLs).
+For example, preserving parentheses for values requiring them (e.g., URLs) or as above when passing number and unit combinations.

 <br>